 Teaching Commons > Teaching Guides > Technology > Desire2Learn > Tools > More Tools > HTML Editor

-creating and editing widgets from the Course Home.
-In addition, it appears when adding instructions to Submission folders, Quizzes, and Discussion topics and forums.
+In addition to the items above, the HTML Editor appears when adding instructions to Submission folders, Quizzes, and Discussion topics and forums.

 When using the HTML Editor, it is important to check for accessibility to ensure that content is accessible for all students.
 See the section on